 Hairdressers and butchers deftly slice away as if the same, fish mongers man-handle yesterday’s catch from shallow coffins, dropping them on ubiquitous scale-encrusted wooden chopping blocks, hacking and scraping until ready for lunch.

 Toads hang in nets, gerbils share tanks with terrapins, pigeons display plumage to the highest bidder, and desperate crabs routinely make a bid for freedom.
-Visceral sound and colour erupt from all directions, crimson-red blood sailing down chocking gutters, coating glistening scales and entrails of all descriptions.
+Visceral sound and colour erupt from all directions, crimson-red blood sailing down chocked gutters, carrying with it glistening scales and entrails of all descriptions.

-Quacking ducks are plucked from tiny cages and plunged headfirst into boiling hell, their screech drowned by classic romantic ballads ejecting from the speakers next door.
-Volume at 11, naturally.
+Quacking ducks are plucked from tiny cages and plunged headfirst into boiling water, their screech only drowned out by classic romantic ballads ejecting from a neighbouring speaker, volume at 11, naturally.

-Happily, no one seems to notice a lone wanderer, and sidestepping a few unidentifiable objects, I make my way past squirming shells, blue lobsters, hairy crabs and their less-hairy cousins tied up into neat little bundles ready to drop in the pot.
-Steam and incense bellow from cook-pots and cloud an already dazzled vision, I finally step in something so viscous it almost takes my shoe off.
+Happily no one seems to notice a lone wanderer, so sidestepping a few unidentifiable objects I make my way past squirming shells, blue lobsters, hairy crabs and their less-hairy cousins tied up into neat little bundles ready to drop in the pot.
+Steam and incense bellow from cook-pots and cloud my already dazzled vision making me step in something so viscous it almost takes my shoe off.

-Exhausted, I find myself off the main thoroughfare and sit at a small table, order a cold Tsingtao with noodles, and watch the chaos continue for an hour or two.
+Exhausted, I find myself off the main thoroughfare and sit at a small table, order a cold Tsingtao with noodles and contently watch the chaos unfold for an hour or two.
 Everything ticking along just like clockwork.